-This Flutter plugin allows you to enable and toggle the Android and iOS screen wakelock, which prevents the screen from turning off automatically.
+This Flutter plugin allows you to enable and toggle the screen wakelock on Android and iOS, which prevents the screen from turning off automatically.

-Essentially, this allows you to keep the device awake, i.e. prevent the phone or tablet from sleeping.
+Essentially, this allows you to keep the device awake, i.e. prevent the device from sleeping.

 To use this plugin, follow the installing guide.